Discover how we can transform your organisation

 For example, you might want to:

 - Develop the leadership skills of those on your graduate scheme

 - Onboarding new employees and help them settle in to the team

-Types of Matching
+Types of mentor matching

 Now that you’ve decided the goals of your mentoring programme, you’ll need to decide which matching strategy you’ll use to achieve these results.
 There are different ways to match mentors with mentees:

-- Manual Matching – The programme coordinator asks the mentor and mentee a series of questions and decides who will be matched with who.
+- Manual matching – The programme coordinator asks the mentor and mentee a series of questions and decides who will be matched with who.

-- Self Matching – The mentee finds their own mentor or vice versa.
+- Self matching – The mentee finds their own mentor or vice versa.

-- Hybrid Matching – This method of matching matching mentors and mentees requires you to use the questions asked for manual matching.
+- Hybrid matching – This method of matching matching mentors and mentees requires you to use the questions asked for manual matching.
 From this you’ll create a pool of mentors for the mentee to select from.

 Nishma wants to learn how to give effective presentations and improve her self confidence.